 Where the route is defined by crossed canes (two canes at one point in an X shape), vehicles must remain on the section side of the crossed canes but need not keep within the line defined by the adjacent numbered canes.
 However, any vehicle hitting a crossed cane or driving outside it incurs penalties as if the vehicle had stopped at that point

 Crossed canes must be placed wherever it appears to the Clerk of the Course that the angle between successive pairs of numbered canes is such that some types of vehicle for which the section is designed will not be able to stay within the confines of the section.

-Only vehicles having a wheelbase of 100 inches or more are permitted to shunt.
+Where the regulations permit a vehicle to have a shunt or shunts.
 A vehicle shunts by stopping, reversing, stopping and then resuming forward motion.

 A shunt may only be used for tight turns and must not be used for a second attempt at mud runs or hills.
 The Clerk of the Course is to indicate where and if a shunt is permitted, and only the CoC at their discretion may permit vehicles to take more than one shunt in a section.

 Each competitor must tell the start marshal the location within the section of the intended shunt(s) before starting the section.
 This is done by announcing where the leading hub will be when the vehicle stops prior to reversing.
 For example "shunt between 5 and 4" means that the competitor intends to cease forward motion with the leading hub somewhere between the 5 and 4 canes.

 During a shunt all normal rules continue to apply, i.e. the vehicle must remain within the confines of the section and must not come into contact with any cane or they will receive the score of that cane.
 There is no constraint upon the distance travelled and a vehicle is permitted to cross its own tracks